The Best of San Jose del Pacifico Oaxaca | Magic Mushrooms, Mystical Mountains, & More (2023 Guide)

 San Mateo Rio Hondo is another small village to visit in the Oaxaca Magic Mushroom region, and again, with fewer crowds.
 Here, there are many hiking trails that connect to both San Jose del Pacifico Oaxaca and San Sebastian Rio Hondo.

-In San Mateo there are more places to sleep than in San Sebastian Rio Hondo, but they aren’t on booking.com, yet.
-Try contacting Cabañas Vicenta and Cabañas Juárez.
+In San Mateo, there are more places to sleep than in San Sebastian Rio Hondo, like Cabañas Vicenta and Cabañas Juárez.

 After visiting San Jose del Pacifico Oaxaca, will you head back to the incredible city of Oaxaca?

-Don’t miss a chance to visit the rich East Oaxaca Valley from Oaxaca City to Mitla, a popular Oaxaca pueblo magico.
-Other notable places of interest include Teotitlan del Valle, a village known for its ancient weaving techniques, and the sacred mountain of El Picacho.
+There are plenty of Oaxaca day trips to experience the culture, gastronmy, and natural beauty.
+Don’t miss a chance to visit the rich East Oaxaca Valley from Oaxaca City to Mitla.
+Other notable places of interest in the East Oaxaca Valley include Teotitlan del Valle, a village known for its ancient weaving techniques, and the sacred mountain of El Picacho.

 San Jose del Pacifico is the perfect gateway village to discover the magical Sierra Sur Oaxaca.
 This picturesque mountain village is nestled in a cloud forest and is conveniently located between the vibrant city of Oaxaca and the rustic Oaxaca Pacific coastline.

-While San Jose del Pacifico is a special place to visit, the nearby pueblos of San Sebastian Rio Hondo and San Mateo Río Hondo have an alluring charm to them.
+While San Jose del Pacifico is worth visiting, the nearby pueblos of San Sebastian Rio Hondo and San Mateo Río Hondo have an alluring charm to them as well.
 It’s possible to hike between all the villages via mystical pine forests along dirt paths.

 San Jose del Pacifico is a special place to visit in Oaxaca Mexico

-Was this San Jose del Pacifico Oaxaca travel guide useful?
-Did you visit the nearby villages of the Sierra Sur Oaxaca?
+What did you think of San Jose del Pacifico Oaxaca?
 Have you experienced Oaxaca Magic Mushrooms or sat in a sacred temazcal ceremony?
 Let me know in the comments below!

 Disclaimer: There’s a chance this post contains affiliate links, and I receive a small (but grateful) portion of the sale.
 There’s no extra cost to you, and I only promote things that I use and love.